ReDI-School/js-berlin-2020-fall/lesson14.md

 ### The DOM API in practice: getting access to an element

-Every operation in the DOM goes through the "document" object.
+Every operation in the DOM goes through the `document` object.
 And for now we need only one function:

 ```js